-Lawrence, a Whig, was the representative for Pennsylvania's 21st congressional district from 1841 to 1843.
+Lawrence was the representative for Pennsylvania’s 21st congressional district and was a Whig.
+He served from 1841 to 1843.

 From Jan 1826 to Apr 1842, Lawrence missed 160 of 828 roll call votes, which is 19.3%.
 This is better than the median of 26.0% among the lifetime records of representatives serving in Apr 1842.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|